Monday, February 27, 2012

 1.)
 Wash and chop all vegetables (minus the spinach) and set aside.

 **Cook's side note: Herbs de Provence is a french staple in the spice cabinet.
-This spice mixture is readily available at your local Fresh Market.
-(Each spice packet they sell comes with a "use by" date and price per ounce.)
-It contains: Thyme, Basil, Fennel Seeds, Savory, Rosemary, Lavender and Tarragon.
+This spice mixture is available at most grocery stores.
+It may contain but is not limited to: Thyme, Basil, Fennel Seeds, Savory, Rosemary, Lavender and Tarragon.
 It's really popular in chicken dishes.
 Feel free to substitute this herb mix with Italian herbs if you do not have Herbs de Provence in your home.

 P.S: I am going to work on taking photos my prep work as I am making the food.
 I feel like it makes the work a lot easier on you all when you can see what I am doing throughout the whole process.
 Thank you!